 attachment as clinging

 One important content of consciousness arises through thought.
 Thoughts arise naturally, they are primarily mental actions as a response to sensual awareness.
 We see something and think about it - thoughts, and on occasions we can receive thoughts that do not arise from our sensual awareness.
 These thoughts are meant to be processed and let go.
 We see a red traffic light and stop the car - mostly .
-Once the car is stopped, the thought is let go; we see a green light and move off in the car, the green light thought is let go.
+Once the car is stopped, the thought is let go - we do not hold on to the thought of red light; we see a green light and move off in the car, then the green light thought is let go.

 This process of clinging becomes more complex.
 We learn ideas at school, cling to those ideas in society when maybe they are not appropriate.
 We develop insights but cling to them beyond their sell-by-date.
 And then there are collections of ideas such as religions in which there is prescribed behaviour.
 For those who believe in a religion they cling to these ideas and behaviours forming attachments to religion.